 Planning a Disney trip in the future?
 DIY a set of adorable t-shirts to take with you on your trip!
-Use this set of free Cricut SVG files to create your own custom Disney Tees!
+Use this free Cricut SVG file to create your own custom Disney Tees!

 If you’ve been a long-time follower then you know that we love Disney!
 We started going when our kids were small and now that they are older we love to go back as often as we can.

 Since our kids are getting older and ready to graduate soon, I find myself feeling “nostalgic” about the whole “growing up too fast” thing.
 To me, Disney holds so many memories of our family growing up, which I think is part of why we love it so much.

 Last Fall we visited during our kids Fall Break.
 My kids are on different school schedules this year and my daughter ended up with a few extra days off school before we left on our trip.